Blog > Compliance > Legal and Liability Issues in Suicide Care for Clinicians

 In malpractice cases, the question is not whether suicide was “predictable,” but whether harm was reasonably foreseeable given what you knew (or should have known) and whether you took reasonable, documented steps (assessment, safety planning, follow-up, consultation).
 A consistent, tool-anchored workflow strengthens that record.

-Suicide Risk Documentation Essentials (defensible charting)
+Suicide Risk Documentation Essentials (Defensible Charting)

 -